vega/altair/doc/user_guide/interactions.rst

         alt.X('xval'),
         alt.Y('yval')
     ).add_params(
-        param_width,
+        param_width
     )

+In the example above,
+we accessed the value of a variable parameter and inserted it into the chart title.
-If we want our chart title to reflect the value from a selection parameter, it is not enough to reference only the name of the parameter.
+If we instead want our chart title to reflect the value from a selection parameter, it is not enough to reference only the name of the parameter.
-Instead, we need to explicitly include the field specified by the selection parameter (i.e. ``Origin`` in the example below):
+We also need to reference the field specified by the selection parameter (i.e. ``Origin`` in the example below):

 .. altair-plot::